1,000+ Opportunities

 Power BI is a business analytics service by Microsoft.
 It aims to provide interactive visualizations and business intelligence capabilities with an interface simple enough for end users to create their own reports and dashboards

-Based on current listing details, eligibility includes: Nonprofit organizations and faith-based organizations in Maryland with facilities and membership that can be targeted for a hate crime; funding is for security enhancements.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations and faith-based organizations in Maryland with facilities and membership that can be targeted for a hate crime; funding is for security enhancements.
+Confirm the full requirements in the official notice before applying.